ewallace/R-transcriptomics-lesson/_episodes/02-starting-with-data.md

 ## What is NOP56 doing?

-Now that we know NOP56 *IS* periodically expressed during the cell cycle, we can go on to look in more depth at that gene specifically.
+The paper reported that NOP56 is *not* periodically expressed during the cell cycle.
+We can go on to look in more depth at that gene specifically, to find what it is doing.

 We can now read in `Dataset 1` from the Blank et al. paper: